- Garden / Landscaping / Patio — 247

 Schedule Tightening and Lubrication

-The electric garage door’s rollers, tracks and hinges need to be lubricated two times per year.
+The electric garage door’s rollers, tracks, and hinges need to be lubricated two times per year.
 If you do that, the possibility to end up with malfunctions or squeaks is lowered.
-In most situations noise will be produced because of the fact that there is contact between two metal parts, you have loose hardware or there is dirt that is dried out.
-If you have components that are dry, they can jam the garage door.
-Always lubricate the moving parts with lubes that are especially designed for moving metal parts and pivot points.
+In most situations noise will be produced because there is contact between two metal parts, you have loose hardware or there is dirt that is dried out.
+If you have dry components, they can jam the garage door.
+Always lubricate the moving parts with lubes that are specially designed for moving metal parts and pivot points.
 If you notice loose screws or hinges, make sure that you tighten them.

 Monthly Balance Tests Should Be Done

 Disconnect the automatic opener system (examples here) after closing it.
 Remove it so that you can lift your door manually.
-If you are able to do this with minimal effort, the door is well-balanced.
+If you can do this with minimal effort, the door is well-balanced.
 After you open the garage door, it has to remain level and fully open.
 Whenever you notice misalignments, distances that are not even between corners when you level with floors, talk to a technician.
-In the event that the electric garage door is under warranty, talk to the manufacturer for an inspection to be scheduled.
+If the electric garage door is under warranty, talk to the manufacturer for an inspection to be scheduled.

 Clean Your Doors Regularly

 The doors need to be cleaned at different times per year.
 Use a sponge and mild soap to remove corrosive chemicals, grime, and dirt.
 Chemicals and sediments that are built up can easily lead to corrosion and warping.
 That will make the door not operate properly.
 Also, make sure that you repaint the door once every few years because moisture needs to be kept out of areas that are made out of wood.
 If the door warped, it will be really difficult to close and open it.